Rapptz/discord.py/docs/guide/topics/threads.rst

 Public threads can be viewed by anyone who can see the channel they belong to.
 People can browse and join these threads as they please.

-All public threads are tied to a specific message.
+Public threads can be tied to a specific message.
 You can use a message that already exists, but you can also send a new message to attach the thread to.

 Let's expand on our example from before by making it possible to name the thread.
 We can also switch to using the convenient :meth:`Message.create_thread` shortcut.